If you’re like most people, you are probably thinking: “Vegans who like GMOs?! You’ve got to be kidding, right?!”

 - Health: Genetic engineering has a huge role in modern medicine and disease prevention for all animals.
 Better vaccines with less to no animal products and novel delivery methods like vaccines in foods are all possible with genetic engineering.
 Also controlling vectors for disease by genetically modified mosquitos can benefit all animals who may be at risk.

 - Environment: Creating plants that use fewer pesticides and fertilizers will help us strive toward a sustainable agriculture that’s less detrimental to all life on this planet.
 Fewer insects would be killed, less runoff will poison fish, and no- or low-till agriculture will save the lives of ground-dwelling animals.

 - Big Business: As long as policy and regulations are shaped by unfounded fears, only the larger corporations will have the means to overcome them.
 Let’s level the playing field and allow for smaller independent researchers to utilize these tools.
 A more rational approach should be adopted by the people and their representatives.

 - Scientific Advancement: Scientific innovation in one area contributes to the complete body of scientific knowledge.
 Because biology is universal discoveries in plants can have ramifications for animals.
 Example: Leukaemia treatment through plant disease research.

-- It’s the Right Thing to Do: Which is why we’re vegan in the first place.
+- Ethics: It’s just the right thing to do, which is why we’re vegan in the first place.
 A consistent and effective application of our own standards of morality requires a fastidiousness to the truth.